nzaker/ATOMAP/doc/contribute.rst

 Why contribute
 ^^^^^^^^^^^^^^

-As a scientist, contributing to open source software can increase you impact on science.
+As a scientist, contributing to open source software projects can increase you impact on science.
 The tools you help developing can be used by many researchers, doing many discoveries.
-You can check out who is contributing to Atomap `here <https://gitlab.com/atomap/atomap/graphs/master>`_.
+Since the tools are openly available, lot's of double work can be avoided.
+You may find that often, several researchers are working on their own to develop the same data analysis tools.

 Open source software has many advantages:

 1. It is better.
 Since the source code is open, anyone can help finding errors, improving the code and adding functionality.
 More about that `here <https://www.dwheeler.com/oss_fs_why.html>`_.
 2. It is free.
+You can make the tools you want and need, not needing to wait for a company to care.
 3. It is for free.

+By contributing to open source projects you will gain more experience with programming and how program as a part of a community.

+You can check out who is contributing to Atomap `here <https://gitlab.com/atomap/atomap/graphs/master>`_.

+What to contribute
+^^^^^^^^^^^^^^^^^^
+Firstly, as an Atomap user you may find that you miss some functionality.
+Obviously, you can develop the tools you are missing, and improve existing tools.
+Contributing documentation, and doing language checks is also highly appreciated.
+You can read more about contributing to open source projects `here <https://opensource.guide/how-to-contribute/>`_.

 Version control
 ^^^^^^^^^^^^^^^